Arcerion-Dev/mAkE-yOur-dAy-50-percent-bEttEr/README.md

   <details>
 <summary> But, How do I Install it?</summary>
 <br>
-Just clone the repository and run ./.plz.sh
+Just clone the repository, cd to it, and run ./deep/deep/deep/down/there/.iAmDefinitelyNotHere.sh
     <details>
 <summary>Can I copy and use the code?</summary>
 <br>
-Yes, you techincally can, and we will glady do everything in our power to stop you! ☻☻☻
+Yes.
+You techincally can, and we will glady do everything in our power to stop you! ☻☻☻
 </details>

 </details>